subdavis/vuejs-browser-extensions/README.md

 What to keep in mind if you want to use Vue.js for a WebExtension

-# What is a browser extension?
+## Anatomy of a browser extension

-Like a regular web application:

-* 4 applications in 1:
+Browser extensions consist of 4 parts, which are mostly just regular web apps.

-  * Popup page - the main application
+* Popup page - the main application (restricted)
-  * Options page - a config page
+* Options page - a config page (restricted)
-  * Background page - an invisible tab that runs as long as your browser is open
+* Background page - an invisible tab that runs as long as your browser is open (restricted, no frontend)
-  * Inject script(s) - scripts that can be optionally or automatically run within the context of any website you visit.
+* Inject script(s) - scripts that can be optionally or automatically run within the context of any website you visit. (unrestricted)

-But with some restrictions:
+The first three parts have some restrictions:

 * Content Security Policy defaults to `script-src 'self'; object-src 'self'`
 * `eval` (and friends) won't work (ooh... ahh...)